distributed-nvme/distributed-nvme/README.md

 The cluster Data Plane has multiple `Controler Node`s and multiple `Disk Node`s.
-Each `Disk Node` connect to a single `Physical Disk` which should be a NVMe SSD.
-The whole customer could provide multiple virtual disks to the `Host`s.
+Each `Disk Node` connects to a single `Physical Disk` (NVMe SSD) The whole customer could provide multiple virtual disks to the `Host`s.

 The `Disk Node` is still a logical concept here.
 If a sever has multiple NVMe disks, we could have multiple `Disk Node`s on that